Financial aid (may be available)

 Pass a criminal background check.

-If you are already an experienced CNA who meets the prerequisites, the path to becoming a licensed CMA is exceptionally fast.
+If you are already an experienced CNA who meets the prerequisites, the path to becoming a licensed Medication Aide is exceptionally fast.
 Most state-approved training programs in the San Antonio area can be completed in as little as 4 to 9 weeks.
-After graduating and passing the state exam, you can be licensed and ready to apply for higher-paying jobs in just a couple of months.
+Once you complete the course and pass the state exam, you can apply for your license and be ready for a new role with higher pay in just a couple of months.

 Here are several schools that offer Medication Aide training in the San Antonio area: